Academic Advising, Learning, & Technology Support

 Academic Technology Support

 Technology is an integral part of the learning experience.
-From digital course pages, assistive technology, 24/7 IT Support Center, computer labs, technology rental, to delivery of fully online degree programs, the UA strives to create a supportive and inclusive learning environment for our students.
+From digital course pages, assistive technology, 24/7 IT Support Center, computer labs, technology rental, to delivery of fully online degree programs, the University strives to create a supportive and inclusive learning environment for our students.
 [Learn more]

 Housed within the Office of the Provost, Academic Administration works to streamline processes and reduce bureaucratic barriers prioritized toward meeting the larger goals of the University of Arizona strategic plan.
 We are partners, collaborators, and innovators whose work promotes a student-centered approach to academic support at the university.
 Together, we create a culture of success while providing effective management of many core campus systems and processes.